oliviercrouzet/koha-plugin-searchfromlist/Readme.md

 * Koha version 22.11 and later

 * Users must have permissions on Tools plugins.

+* Additional perl libraries are required (Spreadsheet::Read and Spreadsheet::ReadSXC).
+  To install them: ```sudo apt install libspreadsheet-read-perl```

 ### Installation